Fuse Capital

 Series C in 2006

-Fultec Semiconductor operates as a circuit protection semiconductor company.
-It offers transient blocking device for the over-voltage and over-current protection of telecommunication and data communication systems.
-The company's products offer wide bandwidth circuit protection against lightning, power induction, power cross, and short circuit events.
-Its products have applications, such as telecom, datacom, sensors, automotive, and power distribution.
-The company was founded in 2001 and is headquartered in Mountain View, California.
-As of October 13, 2008, Fultec Semiconductor, Inc. operates as a subsidiary of Bourns, Inc.
+Fultec Semiconductor is a circuit protection semiconductor company based in Mountain View, California, founded in 2001.
+It specializes in transient blocking devices designed to protect telecommunication and data communication systems from over-voltage and over-current incidents.
+The company's products provide wide bandwidth circuit protection against various electrical disturbances, including lightning, power induction, power cross, and short circuit events.
+Fultec's solutions serve multiple applications across sectors such as telecommunications, data communications, sensors, automotive, and power distribution.
+As of October 2008, Fultec Semiconductor operates as a subsidiary of Bourns, Inc.

 Vibe Solutions Group